Home

 Position the hunter on the opposite side of the animal from the camera, so that his or her head is positioned just above the animal’s head.
 Also, having the hunter on his knees looks better than having his knees sticking out in front of him.

-Get the camera down at slightly above eye level with your animal, as you hold its head up.
-Downward angles deemphasize your trophy.
 This photograph of a downed six point bull is set up to enhance the size bull's antlers.
 Standing back from the antlers and holding the highest (farthest back) antler tips tends to "monsterize" an already nice trophy!

 You might give this a try, if the terrain is right, but also set up some kneeling shots.